BBC ‘not institutionally biased’, says ex-journalist who wrote impartiality memo

 “Tons of stuff that that the BBC does is world class, both factual programming and non factual programming.”

-Mr Prescott told MPs he is a “centrist dad” when asked if he was biased and added: “It’s always a tough job, isn’t it?
-Spotting your own biases.”
+Asked if he is biased, Mr Prescott told MPs: “It’s always a tough job, isn’t it?
+Spotting your own biases.

+“I mean, you know, when you read about these centrist dads, I think I’m a centrist dad.
+That would probably cover it.”

-The former journalist spoke of “incipient problems” and said: “We were finding the odd problem here, the odd problem there and the crucial thing was, when I say odd problem here and there, every single thing we spotted, as per my memo, seemed to me to have systemic causes.
+The former journalist spoke of “incipient problems” in the BBC and added: “We were finding the odd problem here, the odd problem there and the crucial thing was, when I say odd problem here and there, every single thing we spotted, as per my memo, seemed to me to have systemic causes.

 “And the root of my disagreement and slight concern even today is that the BBC was not, and I hope they will change, treating these as having systemic causes.